augustovictor/guides/Architecture.md

         - The architect should not design every single portion of the system.
 They have to understand the problem area and identify where the solution should fit within the organization;
         - Design only enough for the team to begin coding or to perform detailed design;
 - Design choices that focus on implementation are non-architectural;
+- Create prototypes for validating design concepts.
+It is often a tool for the more risky and lesser understood parts of the solution;
+- Always set time constraints;